flyve-mdm/docker-environment/README.md

 Get your own instance of Flyve MDM plugin for GLPI by using Docker.

+**Important notes**

+* This docker project is for development uses and not for real production environments.

+* When the docker is built the PHP-GLPI container gets the latest version of the development version of Flyve MDM plugin, so it could be normal to get some bugs once in a while because it has different features and fixes from the official release.

+* For security reasons, it also does not include a mail service container to deliver emails needed for GLPI

 ## Build Status

 | **LTS** | **Bleeding Edge** |